 About the nursery

-Our aim at Supertots is to provide a safe, secure and stimulating environment for children aged 3 months to 5 years.
-Whilst in our care children are to participate in a wide variety of play experiences which enables them to develop skills needed to become more independent with a positive self image and understanding of their fellow beings, regardless of colour, creed, religion or gender.
+Our aim at Supertots is to provide a safe, secure, and stimulating environment for children aged 3 months to 5 years.
+Whilst in our care children are to participate in a wide variety of play experiences which enables them to develop skills needed to become more independent with a positive self-image and understanding of their fellow beings, regardless of colour, creed, religion or gender.

-Practitioners are skilled in building relationships with children in their key families and forming a strong bond in order to track accurately their children’s needs and development to plan accordingly.
+Practitioners are skilled in building relationships with children in their key families and forming a strong bond to track accurately their children’s needs and development to plan accordingly.
 From forming a strong bond with children staff are vigilant in recognising any changes or concerns.